Four female hurdle sprinters are leaping over the hurdles along the race track.

 Share Arrow down

 For the past few weeks you may have noticed we've been focused on responsive website design.
 We've talked about what it is, why you need it and discussed some examples of when good sites go bad.
-To round off, it's only fair we discuss some of the drawbacks of responsive design… if indeed there are any.
+To round off, it's only fair we discuss some of the potential drawbacks of responsive design and how to overcome them.

 A middle aged man with blonde hair despairs with his hand over his face.